TRohit20/signoz-demo/README.md

    * Check the browser console for the log message
    * Stop the server with `Ctrl+C` when done

-## Step 3: Configure the OpenTelemetry Collector
+## 3: Configure the OpenTelemetry Collector

 The Collector will act as our local telemetry agent, receiving data from the Svelte app, filtering it, and forwarding it to SigNoz Cloud.